fethiozdol/fethiozdol.github.io/_posts/2024-07-01-ht-startup-w-devops-p01.md

 ---

-## Inter-Workload and Intra-Workload Dependencies in Infrastructure-as-Code
+## Inter-Workload and Intra-Workload Dependencies

 Terraform has quickly become the de-facto in infrastructure-as-code but it does not fill the gap between _infrastructure_ and _application code_, and that's expected, because it's not designed for software development.